kandersolar/pvlib-python/paper/2023/paper.md

 graphical user interface, pvlib python's interface as a programming library allows it to be combined with other Python packages.
-This enables integration with database query, data manipulation, numerical optimization, plotting, and reporting packages, to name just a few.
+This enables integration with database query, data manipulation, numerical optimization, plotting, and reporting packages, to name a few.

-A final key aspect of pvlib python is its open peer review approach and foundation in published scientific research, allowing it to be developed by a decentralized and diverse community of PV researchers and practitioners without compromising its reputation for transparent and reliable modeling.
+A final key aspect of pvlib python is its open peer review approach and foundation in published scientific research, allowing it to be developed by a decentralized and diverse community of PV researchers and practitioners without compromising its focus on transparent and reliable model implementations.

 These core tenets, along with sustained contributions from a passionate and committed community, have lead to its widespread adoption across the PV